Decorated Yards, Walk-Through Mazes, Performances & Other Amateur Attractions

 Admission: free, but donations are accepted.

-The experience is not recommended for younger children.
-The front yard will be decorated (and perhaps populated with live monsters), with candy available for children too timid to enter the haunt.
+The Haunted Diary is a walk-through scare experience that is not recommended for younger children.
+The front yard will be decorated (and perhaps populated with live monsters), with candy available for children too timid to enter the haunt itself.

 3432 Karen Ave